ibiza240/MTGAHelper-Windows-Client/PatchNotes.md

 ### v1.3.7 (2019-12-18)

-New option to not show the Opponent cards overlay
+Option to hide the Opponent cards overlay

 Ability to maximize the main window from the system tray